Major New Criminal Justice Survey Archived

 A team of researchers from Cornell University, Research Triangle Park, Washington University in St. Louis, the University of California, Berkeley, Rutgers University, and Yale University contributed to the project, which set out to collect much-needed data about the impact of mass incarceration in the United States.
 The Cornell University contributors include professors Christopher Wildeman, Peter K. Enns, and Maria Fitzpatrick and graduate students Youngmin Yi and Alyssa Goldman.
-Researchers from other universities include Megan Comfort, Hedwig Lee, Christopher Muller, Sara Wakefield, and Emily Wang.
+Researchers from other universities include Megan Comfort, Hedwig Lee, Sara Wakefield, and Emily Wang.

 “The core goal of the survey,” Christopher Wildeman of Cornell University told The Cornell Daily Sun, “is to provide the first-ever national estimates of the proportion of the American population that has ever had an immediate or extended family member incarcerated.”

 Talking further to the Cornell Daily Sun, Wildeman expressed his hopes that this research will provide Americans with a more accurate understanding of the harmful effects and pervasive nature of incarceration across numerous social, economic and racial demographics in this country.

 Some of the 93 variables explored in the study include: